rezahusain/rubric/sdf/final-project/technical.md

 - [ ] **Cloud Storage Integration**: Integration with cloud storage services (e.g., AWS S3) for handling file uploads and storage.
 - [ ] **Chat GPT or AI Integration**: Implementation of Chat GPT or other AI services to provide intelligent responses or features.
 - [ ] **Payment Processing**: Implementation of a payment gateway (e.g., Stripe) for secure online transactions.
-- [ ] **Hotwire**: Implementation of Hotwire, Turbo, or Stimulus to create a dynamic, highly interactive user interface without relying heavily on traditional full-page reloads.
 - [ ] **OAuth**: Implementation of OAuth for secure, third-party authentication.
 - [ ] **Other**: Any other features or functionalities that enhance the application's value and user experience (specify in notes below).